p-lucero/Wavesculpter/README.md

 NOTE: The code depends on an audio asset that I have not uploaded to GitHub, as I don't own the rights to the sample that I've been using for testing, and I didn't put effort into finding free audio.
+In order for the project to run properly, you will have to provide your own audio asset that you wish to play with, and make sure that the AudioSource in GameObject is configured to play it.

 Currently supports the following features: